The Best SUVs of 2022 That Nobody Bought, According to Consumer Reports

 The Lexus UX is one of the best SUVs of 2022 that nobody bought

-This is Lexus’s entry-level SUV option for buyers, but only 17,581 units sold in 2021.
-Lexus also offers the UX with a hybrid powertrain option that got 37 mpg overall in testing.
-While it isn’t as luxurious as some of the more expensive options, it has plenty of active safety features.
+While it isn’t as luxurious as some more expensive options, it has plenty of active safety features.
 Forward collision warning (FCW), automatic emergency braking (AEB), blind-spot warning (BSW), and rear cross-traffic warning (RCTW) are all standard.
+With an Insurance Institute for Highway Safety Top Safety Pick award, it is a shame it wasn’t a bigger seller.

 Price Range: $33,450 – $40,790

-The Mini Cooper Countryman is another option for the best SUVs of 2022 that nobody bought
+The Mini Cooper Countryman is another option for the best SUVs of 2022

-This Mini Cooper Countryman is fun to drive and luxurious enough, but the high price might send people to the more luxurious competition.
-When the Insurance Institute for Highway Safety (IIHS) tested the 2022 Countryman, it received high scores in most areas.
-FCW is standard, but Mini didn’t include many other driver assistance features.
-CR still says it is one of the best SUVs of 2022 that no one bought.
+This Mini Cooper Countryman is fun to drive and comfortable enough, but the high price might send people to the more luxurious competition.
+When the Insurance Institute for Highway Safety tested the 2022 Countryman, it scored high in the main crashworthiness tests.
+The Countryman also earned high marks for the crash avoidance and mitigation tests.

 Price Range: $29,100 – $41,500